stefanijaCvetkovska/KIII-182019/README.md

-# KIII-H1-182019
+# KIII-182019
-Repository for DevOps homework 1
+Repository for DevOps homeworks